ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 - Feel free to relaunch the job again!
 - Stop `podman` with `CTRL-C`.

-This is how Automation Controller uses Linux containers to run automation in it's own environment.
-You should see how this is beneficial:
+This is how Automation Controller uses Linux containers to run Ansible automation jobs in their own dedicated environments.
-- you don't have to worry about making sure dependencies are synced to other Automation controller nodes
-- you could of course use EEs to run Ansible automation on the commandline outside of Automation Controller e.g. for development purposes!